 The Law, Politics and Society (LPS) program offers students an interdisciplinary perspective on the complex interactions of law, culture, economics, politics, and social structure.
 The program does not treat law as a fixed, naturally given feature of social life, nor as a professional practice reserved only for specialists such as lawyers, judges and legislators.
 Instead, we understand law as a pervasive part of everyday life, socially constructed and often contested.

-As a liberal arts major, the LPS program is designed to provide students with a broad education contributing to their pre-professional and personal growth, in preparation for effective participation in a civil society, and for ethical global citizenship.
+As a liberal arts major, the LPS program is designed to provide students with a broad and interdisciplinary education that contributes to their pre-professional and personal growth, in preparation for effective participation in a civil society, and for ethical global citizenship.

 In this major students will:

-LPS has three core faculty members, and an advisory board comprised of faculty from throughout the College of Arts and Sciences.
-LPS faculty specialize in American Indian law and politics, critical race and feminist theory, and reproductive law and politics, as well as human rights, international law (including war crimes), and environmental disaster.
+LPS has three core faculty members, and an advisory council comprised of faculty from throughout the university.
+LPS faculty specialize in American Indian law and politics; Race, Gender and Law; Human Rights and International Law; Social Movements and Legal Mobilization; Drugs, Law, and Society; Policing; and Global Legal Issues

-ACADEMIC PREPARATION No specific preparation is required.
-Students with a wide variety of interests - from government and history, to philosophy, religion, and cultural studies, as well as students who are particularly interested in the nature of public life, and in the engagement with political and social issues are often drawn to the LPS major.
+ACADEMIC PREPARATION No specific preparation is required to study Law, Politics, and Society.
+LPS majors tend to be curious about a wide variety of things - from government and history, to philosophy, religion, and cultural studies.
+Students who are particularly interested in the nature of public life, and in the engagement with political and social issues, are often drawn to the LPS major.

 REQUIREMENTS FOR MAJOR